waadalhoshan/NLP4RE/README.md

 # NLP4RE
-This repository contains the auxiliary materials used for conducting the study: Natural Language Processing (NLP) for Requirements Engineering: A Systematic Mapping Study.
+This repository contains the auxiliary materials used for conducting the study: Natural Language Processing (NLP) for Requirements Engineering (RE): A Systematic Mapping Study.

 # About the study: